yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 ## Chapter 7: Science in Captivity

 * dataset documentation
-* On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?
-* pooled together the authors’ expertise and scholarship across fields to critique how the development and deployment of large language models could have negative impacts on society.
+* On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? -> pooled together the authors’ expertise and scholarship across fields to critique how the development and deployment of large language models could have negative impacts on society.
 	* enormous environmental footprint,
 	* disproportionate burden on Global South communities already suffering from broader political, social, and economic precarity.
 Second
 	* demand for data was growing so vast that companies were scraping whatever they could find on the internet, inadvertently capturing more toxic and abusive language as well as subtler racist and sexist references.
-This
 * vast datasets were difficult to audit and scrutinize, it was extremely challenging to verify what was actually in them, making it harder to eradicate toxicity or more broadly ensure that they reflected evolving social norms and values
 * make people prone not only to believing the text to be factual information but also to consider the model a competent adviser, a trustworthy confidant, and perhaps even something sentient.
 * Google was even willing to pull this move, some researchers would later reflect, was not only because of the new competitive pressure from OpenAI but also because of the work OpenAI had done to legitimize withholding research after GPT-2.
 The creep toward less transparency had continued with GPT-3.
 OpenAI had published a sanitized research paper with little information about how the model was trained—once considered a bare minimum in scholarly publications—and still won a research award.